-In Argentina, the realized oil prices for our production in the Neuquen Basin follows the "Medanito" blend oil price reference, which has traditionally been linked to ICE Brent adjusted by certain marketing and quality discounts based on API, delivery point and transport costs.
-Between May and November 2018, Medanito crude prices were capped industry-wide between US\$ 65 per barrel and US\$ 70 per barrel.
-Since December 2018, domestic prices have reconnected to the international benchmark.
+In Argentina, the realized oil prices for the production in the Neuquen Basin follows the "Medanito" blend oil price reference, which has traditionally been linked to ICE Brent adjusted by certain marketing and quality discounts based on API, delivery point and transport costs.
+Between August 16, 2019 and November 13, 2019, domestic crude oil prices were regulated industry-wide at a lower price than the international markets.
+After that, domestic prices have been deregulated and are agreed between sellers and buyers.